FabienLacorre/hellowork-technical-test/README.md

 To run the project

-then `npm install` and `npm run start`, client will be available at `http://localhost:3000` or another port if 3000 is already taken.

-You will be limited to 60 requests per hour, if you want to increase this limit you can create a `.env` file (or copy the .env.dist file) and add your github token in the `REACT_APP_GITHUB_API_TOKEN` variable.
-To create a token, go to your github account settings, then developer settings, then personal access tokens and generate a new token.
-To run the project

 then `npm install` and `npm run dev`, client will be available at `http://localhost:5173/`

 You will be limited to 60 requests per hour, if you want to increase this limit you can create a `.env` file (or copy the .env.dist file) and add your github token in the `REACT_APP_GITHUB_API_TOKEN` variable.